Work hardening

-In materials science, work hardening, also known as strain hardening, is the strengthening of a metal or polymer by plastic deformation.
-Work hardening may be desirable, undesirable, or inconsequential, depending on the context.
+Work hardening, also known as strain hardening, is the process by which a material's load-bearing capacity (strength) increases during plastic (permanent) deformation.
+This characteristic is what sets ductile materials apart from brittle materials.
+Work hardening may be desirable, undesirable, or inconsequential, depending on the application.

 This strengthening occurs because of dislocation movements and dislocation generation within the crystal structure of the material.
 Many non-brittle metals with a reasonably high melting point as well as several polymers can be strengthened in this fashion.
 Alloys not amenable to heat treatment, including low-carbon steel, are often work-hardened.
 Some materials cannot be work-hardened at low temperatures, such as indium, however others can be strengthened only via work hardening, such as pure copper and aluminum.

 Undesirable work hardening

 An example of undesirable work hardening is during machining when early passes of a cutter inadvertently work-harden the workpiece surface, causing damage to the cutter during the later passes.
-Certain alloys are more prone to this than others; superalloys such as Inconel require machining strategies that take it into account.
+Certain alloys are more prone to this than others; superalloys such as Inconel require materials science machining strategies that take it into account.

 For metal objects designed to flex, such as springs, specialized alloys are usually employed in order to avoid work hardening (a result of plastic deformation) and metal fatigue, with specific heat treatments required to obtain the necessary characteristics.